SMByC/Coregistration-Qgis-processing/README.md

 # Coregistration

-Qgis processing plugin for image to image co-registration, projection and pixel alignment based on a target image.
+Image to image co-registration processing Qgis plugin, converting the target image using a pixel alignment process based on a reference image.

 ![](docs/img/coregistration.png)

 It generates a new raster file base on the target image with all properties from the reference image in order to have an image to image co-registration.
-The co-registration process include:
+The pixel alignment process include:

 * Reprojection (only if needed)
 * Resampling (only if pixel sizes are different)
-* Pixel alignment
+* Extent/bounds adjustment
 * Apply a mask as an area of interest (optional)

 ## Basic demo